5 ways to celebrate Outdoor Classroom Day

 2. Go on a walk

-Here in the UK, May is National Walking Month, so why not tie some activities into Outdoor Classroom Day?
+October is International Walk to School Month, so why not tie some activities into the lead up to Outdoor Classroom Day?
 A simple walk around the school grounds or local area is a rich opportunity for learning which goes hand-in-hand with a number of our outdoor lesson ideas.
 Whether measuring trees in the park, expanding vocabulary during a Sensory Scavenger Hunt, or simply noticing the natural world through some Forest Bathing, the outdoors is your playground!

 3. Survey your school grounds to make them climate ready